 - Click here for language help reading timetables.

 Kranjska Gora has a good range of shops, cafes and restaurants.
-Trips, excursions and activities of all kinds can be booked at the Kranjska Gora Tourist Board.
+Trips, excursions and activities of all kinds can be booked at the Kranjska Gora Tourist Information.

 Please leave a comment below, or contact us, if you have some up to date information that you think might be useful or any suggestions to improve Slovenia-walking.